raizen4/Minesweeper_SchneiderElectrical/README.md

 This will start the game and prompt you to choose a starting position on the board.
 Gameplay
-When the game starts, you will be prompted to choose a starting position on the board (top-left, top-right, bottom-left, or bottom-right).
+- When the game starts, you will be prompted to choose a starting position on the board (top-left, top-right, bottom-left, or bottom-right).
-After selecting the starting position, the game will display the current board state, your position, the number of lives remaining, and the number of moves made.
+- After selecting the starting position, the game will display the current board state, your position, the number of lives remaining, and the number of moves made.I know the UI was not needed but it greatly helped me debug the main game logic.
-You can move your character by entering the direction (up, down, left, right) when prompted.
+- You can move your character by entering the direction (up, down, left, right) when prompted.
-If you move to a cell containing a mine, you will lose a life.
+- If you move to a cell containing a mine, you will lose a life.
-The goal is to reach the opposite corner of the board from your starting position while avoiding mines.
+- The goal is to reach the opposite corner of the board from your starting position while avoiding mines.
-The game ends when you either reach the goal or run out of lives.
+- The game ends when you either reach the goal or run out of lives.

 # Unit Tests
 The project includes unit tests for the GameBoardService and GameService classes.
 To run the tests, execute the following command: